iPhone pricing: The new iPhone XR, iPhone XS, iPhone XS Max compared

 Aside from the displays and presence of dual rear cameras, the three iPhones have similar specifications and capabilities.
 Here's the full rundown.

 At $749, the entry-level iPhone XR in particular is priced to compete against popular Android phones like the Samsung Galaxy S9, Huawei P20 Pro, LG V30 and OnePlus 6.
-The XR offers many of the same hallmark features of its more-expensive XS siblings, like face ID unlock and the new A12 Bionic processor.
-Its aluminum and glass design also does away with the home button, using the same edge-to-edge screen that debuted on the iPhone X.
+The XR offers many of the same hallmark features as its more-expensive XS siblings, like Face ID unlock and the new A12 Bionic processor.
+Its aluminum-and-glass design also does away with the home button, using the same edge-to-edge screen that debuted on the iPhone X. And yes, there's a notch.

 Apple has seen more success with the iPhone SE ($199 at Amazon Marketplace), Apple's smaller-screen, less expensive phone.
 The company released the 4-inch iPhone SE in March 2016.